manishdwibedy/Stock-Market-Viewer/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 * Quick summary
+It is an Android Application for viewing various stock prices of various companies.

 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)